arnigeir/jsfuzz/README.md

 See [FuzzyController.html](https://github.com/arnigeir/jsfuzz/blob/master/FuzzyController.html) to see example of a inverted pendulum controller that takes the normalized pendulum angle with vertical and angular velocity of the pendulum as inputs and outputs a normalized speed for a pendulum carriage.
-[See wikipedia}(http://en.wikipedia.org/wiki/Inverted_pendulum)
+See inverted pendulum on [Wikipedia](http://en.wikipedia.org/wiki/Inverted_pendulum)